kwongit/kwongit/README.md

 - ⚡ Fun fact: ...
 -->

 I'm an experienced Software Quality Assurance Engineer with strong development skills.
-After navigating a layoff at Indeed, I seized the opportunity to pivot into software development.
-I honed my skills in JavaScript, React, Redux, Python, Flask, and SQLAlchemy through App Academy, culminating in the creation of three full stack applications.
+After navigating a layoff at Indeed, I seized the opportunity to transition into software development.
+Through intensive training at App Academy, I dedicated myself to mastering an array of technologies including JavaScript, React/Redux, HTML/CSS, Node.js, Express, SQL, PostgreSQL, Sequelize, Python, Flask, SQLAlchemy, AWS, and Docker.
+This immersive experience led to the development of three full-stack applications, showcasing my proficiency and readiness to contribute effectively in software development roles.

 My QA background grants me a unique perspective on software development, with a strong emphasis on quality throughout the lifecycle.
 I thrive on collaboration, continuous learning, and leveraging my skills to drive meaningful impact.